CatOfJupit3r/re-math-ember-game/README.md

 1. Download the repository
 2. Launch the game.exe file
 3. Or launch the game.py file with python3 via the terminal
-4. Choose the type of game you want to play (multiplication, integrals or derivatives)
+4. Choose the type of game you want to play (integrals or derivatives)
 5. Enjoy!

 _~~If you need to refresh your memory on integrals and derivatives, I left a little media sheet in the data folder~~_